ghorwin/SIM-VICUS/data/validation/SimQuality/readme.md

 The subdirectory `climate` contains climate data files in `c6b` format (created as described in the test suite).

-The directory `scripts` contains python scripts that assist in converting simulation results into the result files as required by the test suite.

 ## Validation Results

 ### TestCase 01